AarushSharmaa/DSA_Quick/README.md

 - For mirror image of a Binary Tree, just swap left and right nodes at each step.
 - Symmetric Check : Check if LST and RST are mirror images of each other.
 If they are : **Symmetric**

+# Recursion :

+- It is Interaction between Functions.
+- It is an algorithm where a function calls itself again and again.